cally72jhb/vstr/README.md

 ```

 <br/>
 vstring is a string of known length.
-The length is stored in the 4 bytes `int` before the pointer that is returned to the user.<br/>
+The length is stored in the 4 bytes `int` before<br/>
+the pointer that is returned to the user.<br/>
 Since the length of the string is always known, vstring is faster than vstr, but requires more memory.<br/><br/>

 ```